nidhish-srivastava/InterviewVerse/README.md

 * React toast notifications for better user experience

 * Creating a Post Form managment done using react-hook-form with form persistence while updating after reload(using session storage)

-* Followed React best practices by creating Resuable components with Proper use of hooks and proper folder sturcture

-* Followed Express best practices with proper error handling and route protection and folder structure and reusability principles